 Dougherty epitomized what it means to be a good neighbor.
 She died the day after Christmas from brain cancer.
 Many mourned her death.
 She took care of hundreds of area children over the years and worked very hard to help her community wherever and whenever she was needed.

 She is sorely missed.

-Hoffmann is back on a part-time basis, due to popular demand and the need for a transition period, until a permanent replacement can be found.
+due to popular demand and the need for a transition period, until a permanent replacement can be found.

 • Rumson Recreation Director John Hird retired.
 His last day was Dec.
 31. Mayor John Ekdahl recounted some fond memories of Hird's tenure with the borough.